Royal Tennis Court, Hampton Court: Real Tennis World Championship matches

 The Ladies' World Championship, inaugurated in 1985, was played at the Royal Tennis Court in 1999, when defending champion Penny Lumley beat Sue Haswell 2–1 in the final.

 The court today

 The court is home to a real tennis club of over 450 members.
 The club is active in interclub competitions and fields sides in the National League (administered by the International Real Tennis Professionals Association) and also in Tennis and Rackets Association tournaments including the Field Trophy.
+The court hosts the annual Champions Trophy, part of the qualifying series for the Real Tennis World Championship.

 The club regularly records the highest court usage of any court in the world, along with the courts at Radley College, Oxfordshire and the Royal Melbourne Tennis Club.